amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

 In the context of networking infrastructure, network devices, for e.g. routers, can be represented as a set of nodes (V), and links connecting these devices can be represented as a set of edges (E).
 Together the node/routers and edges/links form the entire network (G).

 ## Ontology for Networking Infrastructure
-A router for e.g. is a sophisticated appliance; it is a nested, distributed system of physical hardware, firmware for data-plane programming, network operating system and applications in the form of networking protocols.
+A router for e.g. is a sophisticated appliance; a distributed routing system Consists of physical hardware, firmware for data-plane programming, network operating system and applications in the form of networking protocols and management protocols.

-A chassis-based distributed router such as Cisco 8k/ASR9k, Juniper MX/PTX, Nokia SR/IXR, etc. contains multiple Route processors, Fabric cards, Fan Trays, line cards and thousands of logical interfaces, operating systems, network applications.
-Similarly a virtual Network function is composed a multiple VMs, Containers, DBs, etc. If we flatten such a distributed systems into a single "Router Node," is a single node we lose all the granular MELT data (like a single optical transceiver failing on a specific sub-port).
+A chassis-based distributed router such as Cisco 8k/ASR9k, Juniper MX/PTX, Nokia SR/IXR, etc. contains Chassis, Fan trays, power supply modules, fabric cards, multiple Route processors, line cards and thousands of logical interfaces, operating systems, network applications, management applications, etc. Similarly a virtual Network function is composed of multiple VMs, Containers, DBs, etc. If we flatten such a distributed systems into a single "Router Node," we lose all the granular relationships, failure modes internal to the router, correlation of events, MELT data (like a single optical transceiver failing on a specific sub-port).

-In a Heterogeneous Graph, we handle this using Structural Hierarchy and Composition.
+Therefore in such an application a Heterogeneous Graph is better equipped to represent this modelling using Structural Hierarchy and Composition.